diego-ruben-cruz/MorteSense/README.md

 </details>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

 <img width="1012" alt="image" src="https://github.com/diego-ruben-cruz/MorteSense/assets/22685770/87117ac6-9d99-415a-bb4e-8ee2301747c8">

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This is the comprehensive project for CMPE 195B (Senior Design Project II) at San Jose State University, for the Fall 2023 semester.
-This project is a multi-tiered, end-to-end system composed of several elements:
+This is the comprehensive project for CMPE 195 at San Jose State University, during 2023.
+This project is a multi-tiered, end-to-end system comprised of several elements:

-* A web-based application enabling customers to oversee their sensor' data
+- A web-based application enabling customers to oversee their sensor' data
-* A MorteSense API responsible for processing requests coming from the Client app
+- A MorteSense API responsible for processing requests coming from the client app
-* A database designed to maintain records of users and sensors
+- A database designed to maintain records of users and sensors

 ## Inspiration

-Add me anything
+-

 ## Challenges we ran into

-Add me anything
+- Power Delivery

 ## Accomplishments we are proud of

-Add me anything
+- Learning LaTeX to create the final project report
+- Using CAD to design an enclosure for the hardware

 ## Architecture